How Long Does A Lizard Live

 A balanced diet is essential for a lizard's health and longevity.
 Lizards have diverse dietary needs, with some species being primarily insectivorous, others herbivorous, and still others omnivorous.
 It is important to research the specific dietary needs of your lizard species and provide it with a diet that meets those needs.

 Insectivorous lizards typically eat a variety of insects, such as crickets, mealworms, and roaches.
+Herbivorous lizards eat a variety of leafy greens, vegetables, and fruits.
 These insects should be gut-loaded with nutritious food before being fed to the lizard.
-Herbivorous lizards eat a variety of leafy greens, vegetables, and fruits.
 These foods should be fresh and pesticide-free.

 Ensure Proper Heating and Lighting

 Lizards are ectothermic, meaning they rely on external sources of heat to regulate their body temperature.
 Proper heating and lighting are essential for a lizard's health and well-being.
-Provide your lizard with a basking spot where it can warm up and a cooler area where it can retreat to cool down.
+Still, provide your lizard with a basking spot where it can warm up and a cooler area where it can retreat to cool down.
 Use a UVB light to help your lizard synthesize vitamin D3, which is essential for calcium absorption.

 Provide Fresh Water